Nexfinity/CakeyBot-Wiki/feature/economy.md

 There's also several games that allow you to directly challenge other users in the server.
 These tend to be a little less profitable than RNG games but can introduce a new level of competition and fun among the players.
 These games include:
 * **/eco rock-paper-scissors** - Challenge another user to Rock, Paper, Scissors.
 * **/eco split-or-steal** - Challenge another user to split or steal.

+> The system includes safeguards against collusion in PvP games, such as prize modifiers based on player history in `/eco split-or-steal`.

 ## Fishing
 The `/eco fishing` command lets users try their luck at catching fish and earning money in return.
 It's a simple yet fun minigame that adds variety to the economy system.